Indiana home insurance

 We’ll break down how much coverage you need in each category, so you’re properly protected against every scenario.
 Get more info on how much homeowners insurance you need here.

 When it comes to setting a dwelling coverage amount for your home, you don’t want to choose the purchase price or current market value.
 Instead, choose the amount it would take to rebuild your home (as it was before the damage), known as ‘reconstruction costs.’
-This is what your insurance company will be reimbursing you for in the worst-case scenario that you have to rebuild.
+This is what your insurer will be reimbursing you for in the worst-case scenario that you have to rebuild.

 Personal property coverage